nsaftarli/P2PNetworkSim/setupdocs.md

 ## SETUP FOR LOCAL TESTING

-Step 1: Start Intellij on a computer and open the project folder.
-File -> Open Step 2: Navigate to "P2PPhotoAlbum"
+1. Start Intellij on a computer and open the project folder.
+File -> Open
+2. Navigate to "P2PPhotoAlbum"

 ## SETTING UP THE DIRECTORY SERVERS

-Step 1: Second toolbar from the top beside the hammer icon.
-Click the drop down -> edit configuations Step 2: Plus icon -> Application
+1. Second toolbar from the top beside the hammer icon.
+Click the drop down -> edit configuations
+2. Plus icon -> Application
-Step 3: Name: DServer1(2, 3, 4 - set up 4 different configurations)
+3. Name: DServer1(2, 3, 4 - set up 4 different configurations)
-Step 4: Main class -> DirectoryServer
+4. Main class -> DirectoryServer
-Step 5: Program Arguments for each DServer is the ID# and Port#
-		For DServer1, this will be: 1 20680
+5. Program Arguments for each DServer is the ID# and Port# For DServer1, this will be: 1 20680
 		DServer2, this will be: 2 20681
 		DServer3, this will be 3 20682